The Copper Bullion Melt Value Calculator, located below, will help you find the total

 The Total Copper Value is computed based on the U.S. Dollar amount shown in the

 Copper Price text box.
-You could also use one of the other major world
+You could also use one of the other currencies

 default price is updated frequently during normal trading hours.
 The Copper Price